1tsJeremiah/wingman/docs/dokku-dashboard.md

 https://dashboard.${TRAEFIK_DOMAIN_PREFIX}.pegasuswingman.com
 ```

-A Let\'s Encrypt certificate is requested automatically.
+A Let's Encrypt certificate is requested automatically.

+Traefik performs a basic health check at `/health` to ensure the dashboard container remains responsive.